-We teach the art and craft of filmmaking through a balance of classroom instruction, hands-on film workshops, and immediate directing experience.
-Students are behind the camera from the first day of class.
-Students will learn about and explore the numerous visual, dramatic, and technical challenges that directors face.
+We teach the art and craft of filmmaking through a dynamic blend of classroom instruction, hands-on film workshops, and immediate directing experience.
+Students are behind the camera from the first day of class and will learn about and explore the numerous visual, dramatic, and technical challenges that face directors.
 In addition to writing, producing, directing, and editing their own films, students assist other members of their crews in the roles of director of photography, assistant cameraperson, and gaffer/grip, providing everyone with extensive set experience.
-Ultimately, through intensive hands-on instruction, our goal is to empower students to artfully, cinematically, and originally tell stories.
+Ultimately, through intensive hands-on instruction, our goal is to empower students to tell stories artfully, cinematically, and originally.

-The combination of non-stop collaborative work, diverse cultures and experiences, and a shared passion for film make our workshops and programs intensely enriching experiences.
-Students forge bonds, both professional and personal, that often extend beyond the film school.
+The combination of non-stop collaborative work, diverse cultures and experiences, and a shared passion for film make our filmmaking workshops and programs intensely enriching experiences.
+Students forge professional and personal bonds that often extend beyond school.
 Students often say that the New York Film Academy's program, workshop, or one of our filmmaking camps was the most exciting, difficult, and rewarding creative experience they have ever had.

-At the end of each of the Film Academy filmmaking courses, the final films are celebrated in a school screening open to cast, crew, friends and family.
-All students who successfully complete the workshop will receive a New York Film Academy Diploma and leave the film school with a digital master tape of all their projects.
+At the end of each of the Film Academy filmmaking courses, the students’ final films are celebrated in a school screening open to cast, crew, friends and family.
+All students who successfully complete their long-term program or short-term workshop will receive a New York Film Academy certificate, and will leave the film school with a digital master tape of all their projects.

-Students in the Four, Six and Eight-Week Filmmaking Workshops shoot 16mm film with Arriflex-S cameras and portable Lowel lighting packages for every shoot.
-Students in the Digital Filmmaking Workshops shoot on the Panasonic HMC150 digital video camera.
+Students in the four, six and eight-week filmmaking workshops shoot with industry-standard digital cameras and portable lighting packages for every shoot.
+Students in the short-term filmmaking workshops shoot on digital video cameras.

-Students in the One-Year Filmmaking Program will use Arriflex-S and Arriflex-SR 16mm cameras, the 35mm Panavision camera, and the Panasonic HMC150 and Canon 5D HD digital video cameras.
+Students in the 1-Year Filmmaking Program will use Arri-SR II 16mm cameras, the 35mm Panavision camera, and HD digital video cameras.

-Universal Studios' exclusive prop and costume collection that regularly supplies Hollywood blockbusters, will be made available at a special rate for New York Film Academy students attending at the Los Angeles location.
+Universal Studios' exclusive prop and costume collection -- which regularly supplies Hollywood blockbusters -- will be made available at a special rate for New York Film Academy students attending at the NYFA Los Angeles location.